h4ck0lympus/Case-Manager/README.md

 ELEVENLABS_API_KEY=sk_...
 ```

-On Vercel, add these in Project Settings under Environment Variables.
+Add the same variables in Vercel under Project Settings > Environment Variables.

 ### 4. Set your account as admin

-Run this in the Supabase SQL Editor to get access to the audit log:
+Run this in the Supabase SQL Editor:

 ```sql
 UPDATE profiles SET role = 'admin' WHERE email = 'your@email.com';
 ```

+Admins get access to the audit log and funder reports pages.

 ### 5. Run locally